 Essentials is a mastery-based rather than grade-based curriculum.
 It includes both foundational skills of how written English works and vital linguistic concepts that are unfamiliar to many college-educated adults.
 So it may be taught to any student age 8 to adult who wants to become a stronger speller and reader, learn more about the structure of our written language, or discover the reasons for English spellings.
 A Placement Test provides guidance on where to start.

 Some specific notes on using Essentials in different settings:

 Grades 2-5 Language Arts

 Placement within the levels should always be based on the Placement Test initially and adjusted as needed depending on what works well for the student.
 Level A is typically appropriate for students reading and spelling at a 2nd or 3rd grade level.
-Level B is typically a good fit for 3rd or 4th.
+Level B is typically a good fit for students at a 3rd or 4th grade level.
 Level C is typically a good fit for 5th grade.

 Grades 6-8 Language Arts

 Middle school students who have not studied Essentials previously will benefit greatly from studying the curriculum as an English linguistics and Greek and Latin roots program, typically using level C. Studying Essentials will also reinforce and deepen reading skills, spelling, and basic grammar.

 Level C instruction includes not only the 75 basic phonograms and 31 spelling rules that explain the spelling of 98% of English words, but also over a hundred Greek and Latin roots and other morphemes as well as 46 advanced phonograms.

 Essentials is a powerful and efficient remedial reading program because it provides all the tools needed to sound out 98% of the words in English with meaningful practice that builds fluency and mastery.
 Activities that build critical thinking skills, vocabulary, and grammar further strengthen comprehension, and a carefully designed progression allows students to build success on success, gaining confidence as well as skill.